praveennarasimmands/s3-healthcare-data-security/README.md

 - Feel free to fork this repository and contribute to improving the security models or adding more features.
 - Open a Pull Request with your changes.

----

 ## License:
 This project is licensed under the MIT License - see the LICENSE file for details.

----

-By adding the YouTube Video section, you can provide users with an additional resource for learning how to implement the solution, making it more user-friendly and accessible.
-Just replace the `YOUR_VIDEO_ID` with the actual ID of the video you want to share.